Chalk Painting the Cabinet Doors in my Casita Travel Trailer

 - Anne Sloan’s Soft Wax in clear.
 (She makes a dark wax, which I have used on other projects, and, although I have never tried it, I understand you can add a little chalk paint to the clear wax to tint it to whatever you please.)

 - Painter’s Tape and a Cheap Paint Brush.
 I want to emphasize the “cheap” paint brush.
-Annie Sloan does make some very nice brushes to use with her products, but I am tough on brushes, and the brush below does the trick for me, and I have no guilt throwing it away when I am done.
+Annie Sloan does make some very nice brushes to use with her products, but I am tough on brushes, and the brush below does the trick for me.
+Furthermore, I have no guilt throwing it away.
 If you take better care of your brushes than I do, you might want to invest in one of Annie Sloan’s, they are very nice.

 The next photo is a color palette I made when I took my class, and shows all the different colors in the Annie Sloan series.
 As you can see, there is a wonderful collection of colors!